djparentx/RetroArch-Manager-with-SaveSync/README.md

 It is designed to keep your saves synchronized without requiring you to manually copy them.
 Once configured, SaveSync can synchronize saves:

-* Automatically when dArkOS starts
+* Automatically when the console starts
 * Automatically when you exit a game
 * Manually whenever you choose
-* Between multiple dArkOS devices using the same PC share
+* Between multiple R36S devices using the same PC share

 SaveSync uses SMB/CIFS to connect to the Windows share and `rsync` to synchronize the files in both directions.